Ed Kerns

 Purchased fromArtist

 Story / Additional InfoThis painting was shown at the Grossman Gallery, Williams Visual Art Building, Lafayette College and in Philadelphia.
-The work is the product of discussions the artist had with neuroscientists and engineers.
+The work is the product of discussions and collaborative work with neuroscientists and engineers.
+It explores the the evolution of complex systems from very humble, simple, early interactions.
+Shapes and patterns within the painting metaphorically suggest the multi layered processes involved when simple systems find ways to become more interdependently entwined and cooperative in a symbiotic relationship.

 Certificate of AuthenticityArt Brokerage